PayDock/mobile-sdk-doc/digital-wallet-widgets/afterpay.md

 | country       |  The country of the billing address                                                  | String     | Optional to provide / Mandatory for the user |
 | phoneNumber   |  The phone number associated with the billing address                                | String     | Optional to provide and for the user         |

-#### AfterPayShippingOption
+#### AfterpayShippingOption

-Represents a shipping option available for AfterPay transactions.
+Represents a shipping option available for Afterpay transactions.

 | Name           | Definition                                                   | Type          | Mandatory/Optional    |
 | :------------- | :----------------------------------------------------------- | :------------ | :-------------------- |